JustinTey/MMU_Algo_Assign/README.md

 Best Case = A sorted input.

-Average Case = Half of the input is sorted while the other half scrambled.
+Average Case = A random input.

-Worst Case = A desecding sorted input.
+Worst Case = An array with ODD on the left side while Even on the Right.

 Cases for QuickSelect: ( Only fixed pivot will be used to test )